Medication Drop Off Program

 Unused or expired medicine should never be flushed or poured down the drain.
-Water reclamation facilities are not designed to remove all of them and trace amounts of pharmaceuticals are showing up in rivers and lakes.
+Water reclamation facilities are not designed to remove the chemicals and trace amounts of pharmaceuticals are show up in rivers and lakes.

 All waste pharmaceuticals must be generated by a household - no businesses are allowed.

 Bring: Prescription (controlled and non-controlled) and over-the-counter medications, ointments, patches, inhalers, non-aerosol sprays, creams, vials and pet medications.